lokegustafsson/amba/doc/weeklylog.md

 - Monday Loke: More work on S2E building
 - Monday Enaya: GANTT chart template
 - Monday all: Group meeting.
 Worked on GANTT chart.
+- Thurs all: Group meeting.
+Discussed report + ethics.
+- All: Struggled with writing.

 ## LP3LV4 2023-02-06 to 2023-02-12